Saif0319/Rock-Paper-Scissors/README.md

-Nothin but a simple RPS game
+Nothin but a simple RPS game with no UI lol